Gusto/react-masked-field/README.md

 #### `mask`
 string *optional*

-The mask applied to the value of the input.
+The mask applied to the value of the field.
 For each character of the mask that matches a `translation`, the input character will be restricted to the corresponding regular expression.
 If no mask is provided, it will function like a normal `input` element.

 #### `format`
 string *optional*